Skip to main content

 Why this report causes panic

-For an Indian nurse or doctor preparing to work in Saudi Arabia, UAE, Qatar, Bahrain, Oman, or Kuwait, DataFlow Primary Source Verification is one of the most important steps in the licensing chain.
+For an Indian nurse or doctor preparing to work in Saudi Arabia, UAE, Qatar, Bahrain, Oman, or Kuwait, DataFlow Primary Source Verification is one of the most important steps before a licence is issued.
 The report decides whether SCFHS, DHA, DOH, QCHP, NHRA, OMSB, or Kuwait MOH will issue a professional licence.

 There are three possible outcomes: